-Now that your EPK is looking good, be sure to give people a way to book you!
+Now that your EPK page is looking good, be sure to give people a way to book you!
 Use a contact form or place an email address right on the page.
-You can also include information for a manager, booking agent, or label if you’d like.
+You can also include contact information for a manager, booking agent, or publicist if applicable.

-These Bandzoogle members have created stylish and organized electronic press kits pages that are sure to help them got booked.
-We hope these EPK examples will inspire you to create a beautiful press kit page on your own band website, and get your music heard far and wide.
+These Bandzoogle members have created stylish and organized electronic press kits pages that are sure to help them get booked.
+We hope these EPK examples will inspire you to build a press kit page on your own band website, and get your music heard far and wide.